Organic Pasture Raised

 Reserved chickens can be frozen for you also if you wish.

-Reservations are not absolutely necessary, but guarantee you get yours.
+Reservations are not absolutely necessary, but almost guarantee you get yours.

 Thanks for music from www.geneburnett.com